Harvest planning calculator

 • Too much wet biomass for the room creates drying bottlenecks fast.

-• Trim hours stack up faster than most first estimates.
+• Labor hours stack up faster than most first estimates.

 • Daily targets keep crews, racks, and transfer carts moving in sync.